-Figure 21: Detail of 1877 map of Trafalgar Township showing orchards along Dundas Street and Burnhamthorpe Road (Pope, 1877).
+Figure 18: Detail of 1877 map of Trafalgar Township showing orchards along Dundas Road near Palermo (Pope, 1877).

-4.1.4 20th Century Development
+4.1.5 20th Century Development

 Following the Second World War, the population along Ontario's lakeshore between Toronto and Hamilton experienced significant growth.
-As with other lakeshore towns and villages, the populations of Oakville and Bronte expanded northward from their respective urban cores, into the agricultural lands that once comprised a portion of an approximately 15,000-acre "fruit belt", well-known for its small fruits, vegetables, and orchards.42 There were still approximately 1000 fruit and vegetable farms remaining in the lakeshore region as late as the 1940s, nearly all of which have been lost to suburban growth.43
+As with other lakeshore towns and villages, the populations of Oakville and Bronte expanded northward from their respective urban cores, into the agricultural lands that once comprised a portion of an approximately 15,000-acre